 #10.
 Finally read the product description.
 Do not assume 24x24" is sold by the piece when you want the 3x6" to be sold by the square foot.
 When you do the math you can see that would make the 24x24" four times less expensive and the 3x6" the correct cost for you.
 For some reason no one ever does it the other way round.
 Every product has quantity on one side and then the unit by which it is sold on the other.
 For the bigger tiles we even had to put this in Bold and Blue to ensure this point was clear.
 This is brief, the FAQ's on the blog we go in more detail on the Top 5 mistakes, but thought I would cover ten here.
 If it helps just one customer then it has been worth writing.

-At 85 square feet, it is 400Lbs.
-The driver will not risk lifting it and throwing his back out.
-So he leaves it alone.
-It will also not shift in transit and can only be moved by his pallet truck.
-That is what we want and believe me, that is what you want.
+At 85 square feet, it is close to four hundred pounds of tile.
+The driver will not risk lifting it and throwing their back out.
+So they leaves it alone.
+Also it will not shift in transit and can only be moved by a pallet truck.
+That is what we want and believe me, what you want.
 You do not want broken tile showing up.
-This is not just some random policy but after over a decade of shipping this product we know exactly what happens and what is done in transit.
+This is not just some random policy but after over two decades of shipping this product we know exactly what happens and what is done in transit.

 #2.
 Long Answer: Hello and Welcome, you have most likely found this page through a link from a sales person.
 That link was a redirect from an email where you are interested in buying a quantity of marble subway tile or field tile that is less than the minimum order amount.
 As you read this please note we would love to sell you our marble and it is not that we cannot ship small orders but certain product have shipping issues that make it just too risky.